MBWest/Note-Taking/Unix/Commands/grep.md

 - **-B** - Gives x number of lines before each pattern found
 - **-C** - Gives x number of lines before and after each pattern found
 - **-E** - Same as using egrep
+- **-v** - Show all results that do not match the specified pattern

 ## Grep and Regular Expressions